 Fossil Fighters Champions, unlike its prequel, allows you to choose between a male and a female PC.
 Although the difference is purely aesthetic for the most part, it does influence one part of the early game: As a secondary starting viviosaur, boys get a T-rex while girls get a Tricera(tops).

-Played straight in Skyrim, where gameplay is identical regardless of gender, right down to the choice of love interests, but subverted straight into Unfortunate Implications in the other Elder Scrolls games.
-Men and women have different starting stats, typically making men stronger and giving women a bonus in either speed or a mental attribute.
-That said, this only affects your starting attributes, and there's nothing stopping you from playing against gender stereotypes once you've levelled up a bit.
+Played straight in Skyrim, where gameplay is identical regardless of gender, right down to the choice of love interests, but averted in the other Elder Scrolls games where men and women have different starting stats, typically making men stronger and giving women a bonus in either speed or a mental attribute.
+That said, this only affects your starting attributes, and there's nothing stopping you from maxing any or all of your stats as you level up.

 This is the case in The Tomb of the TaskMaker.
 The player can choose to be male or female, but the only differences are in graphics and sounds.
 The character creation box even makes note of this.